P2PSP/core/README.md

 ### This is a description of the files/directories:

-* doc: information about the use of the implementation.
+* doc: information about compiling, using, etc. P2PSP.

 * README.md: this file.